Section III - A Spiritual Being Living in the World of Matter

 - Attitudinal: The sixth dimension—ruled by the endocrine system— produces hormones that stabilize our emotions and allow us to discern sensory and extra-sensory perceptions and translate them into a language our heart-ruled mind can assimilate.
 This is where we develop our attitudes about what we want to do, what we like or dislike, what we accept or reject.
 When our awareness expands into this system, our values and principles define our attitudes, thoughts and actions.

-- Enlightened: The seventh dimension is ruled by our chakras.
+- Enlightenment: The seventh dimension is ruled by our chakras.
 Our chakras are the subtlest organs of our body, with very subtle, flower-like petals that spin faster and develop pure rainbow-like colors as we become more loving, truthful and decisive.

 The organs of our sixth and seventh dimensions are our endocrine glands and the chakras they represent.
-This is the part of our bodymind where we develop our values, principles and beliefs.
+This is the part of our bodymind where we develop values, principles and beliefs.

 Unresolved emotions like jealousy, anger, malice or worry cause the colors of our chakras become murky and dark, slowing their spin, shutting down access to spiritual wisdom.